TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-zone-failure.md

 - [Resize a Windows VM](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm) for to resize a VM for an availability set using PowerShell.<br>

-For determining sizes, use the following commmands:
+For determining sizes, use the following commands:

 - For PowerShell, Use the [Get-AzComputeResourceSku](https://docs.microsoft.com/powershell/module/az.compute/get-azcomputeresourcesku) command and filter for a region:<br>`Get-AzComputeResourceSku` &vert; `where {$_.Locations.Contains("<<insert-region>>")}`